GabiPedicino/GabiPedicino/README.md

 |ＡｂＯｕＴ  Ｍｅ|

-*I am a responsible and dedicated person with the tasks entrusted to me.
-I seek to solve the problems that are presented to me and, in case of not being able to solve them, I know how to raise my hand to ask for help.
-I like to work in a team in order to continue learning*
+*I consider myself a proactive, responsible and fast learner.
+I like teamwork as it is a good opportunity to acquire new knowledge.
+I am currently looking for my first job as a Frontend developer.
+I am highly motivated to keep improving my skills and grow professionally.*

 - 📫 How to reach me: